 Hunger is a problem that threatens our future.
-Washington is the 14th hungriest state in the nation and in the top 6 where hunger is growing fastest.
+Washington is the 22nd hungriest state in the nation.
 We can’t build a strong future on empty stomachs.

 Who is hungry in Washington?
 A surprisingly high number of our neighbors, friends and families.
 Children and the elderly are the most affected, making up over 50 percent of the people utilizing the emergency food system.
 They are not just the homeless; they are the working poor, households headed by women, families suffering crises such as a layoff, medical emergency or domestic abuse.

 Northwest Harvest is fighting hunger by providing nutritious food statewide and working to eliminate the root causes of hunger.
 We do this entirely free of charge, and we serve people with respect and dignity as well as food.
 We believe hunger is a problem we can solve.

 Learn what you can do to eliminate hunger in your community.